Intermolecular perturbation in the self‑assembly of melamine

 Sosa, Gladis Laura

-author_sort Petelski, André N.
+author_sort Petelski, André Nicolai

 title Intermolecular perturbation in the self‑assembly of melamine